andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/clarifying-swift-access-control-hint-swift-isnt-c-sharp.md

 ### How private is private?

-One of the most surprising &#8220;nuances&#8221; from [&#8220;3 Nuances of Swift Extensions&#8221;][1] that I discovered was that if you define an extension within the same source file as another Type, the extension's members can see the _other_ Type's `private` properties and functions! &#8220;Whaaat??
+One of the most surprising "nuances&#8221; from ["3 Nuances of Swift Extensions&#8221;][1] that I discovered was that if you define an extension within the same source file as another Type, the extension's members can see the _other_ Type's `private` properties and functions!
+"Whaaat??
 How is this possible?!&#8221;, I reacted.

 Well&#8230; To restate the obvious, Swift isn't C#&#8230; and it isn't C# in more ways than just syntax.

 Ever since access control modifiers were introduced in Xcode 6 Beta 4, I had it in my mind that `public`, `private`, and `internal` worked just like they do in C#.
 Sure, I read [the blog article on access control published by the Swift team][2], but it was a mere cursory look.
-I basically saw the three key words and thought, &#8220;Ah, I got this&#8230; moving on!&#8221;
+I basically saw the three key words and thought, "Ah, I got this&#8230; moving on!&#8221;

 This was a fundamental mistake for me to make, and it goes to show that just because there are _similarities_ between languages, it doesn't mean the _semantics_ of those similarities carry over.